mawebcoder/laravel-elasticsearch/README.md

 # Migrations

-after defining the model,you have to create a migration to register your desired fields.to make a migration:
+after defining the model,you have to create a migration to register your desired fields:

 ``php artisan elastic:make-migration <migration-name>``